 What is Rolfing® Structural Integration?

-Rolfing® Structural Integration is a manual bodywork, focusing on “Fascia” and “Gravity use”.
+Rolfing® Structural Integration is a manual bodywork focued on “Fascia” and “efficient Gravity-use”.

 Fascia is web-like connective tissue all over the body.
 It envelops all the muscles, bones, nerves, blood vessels and organs.